-Two new R&D incentive tracks have been created by the innovation box regime: Preferred Technology Enterprise (an Israeli company that is part of a group with global consolidated revenue below ILS10 billion) and Special Preferred Technology Enterprise (an Israeli company that is part of a group with global consolidated revenue over ILS10 billion).
+Two new R&D incentive tracks have been created by the innovation box regime: Preferred Technology Enterprise and Special Preferred Technology Enterprise (a Preferred Technology Enterprise that is part of a group with global consolidated revenue over ILS10 billion).
+See Section 3 regarding the Preferred Technology Enterprise terms and conditions.